-A Davis Cup partner since 2007, Rolex has given its backing to the revised national team competition.
-In 2019, the Davis Cup revamped its format, adopting a more condensed competition schedule.
+A Davis Cup partner since 2007, Rolex continues to back the revamped national team competition, which in 2019 adopted a more condensed competition schedule.

 A LEGENDARY COMPETITION

 Founded in 1900 by Harvard student Dwight Filley Davis, the men’s team-based tennis match between the USA and Great Britain soon became a global competition.
-In 1945, The International Lawn Tennis Challenge was renamed the Davis Cup in tribute to its founder.
+In 1945, the International Lawn Tennis Challenge was renamed the Davis Cup in tribute to its founder.
 For more than 120 years, this event has given the world’s best players the opportunity to raise the bar and put their team and country first.
-With participants from 125 nations, the long-standing competition is still going strong.
+With participants from upwards of 120 nations, the long-standing competition is still going strong.

 THEY CONQUERED THE DAVIS CUP